-The performance goals for each participating executive for 2004 were based 60% on LP's corporate performance as measured against target earnings per share and 40% on objective individual and business unit goals unique to each of the participants.
-Depending upon the extent to which performance goals were determined to have been met, the actual amount paid as a cash incentive award could range from 0% to 200% of the target amount relating to corporate performance and from 0% to 120% of the target amount relating to individual performance for all executive officers except Mr. Suwyn.
-With respect to Mr. Suwyn, if the Compensation Committee determined that Mr. Suwyn had achieved his individual performance goals at a level of 90% or above, the terms of his award entitled him to receive a percentage of his target amount.
-If the Committee determined that Mr. Suwyn had achieved his individual performance goals at a level between 70% and 90%, his award provided for an automatic bonus equal to 37.5% of the target amount.
+The 2005 performance goals for each executive officer were based 60% on LP's corporate performance as measured against target earnings per share and 40% on objective individual and business unit goals unique to each of them.
+Depending upon the extent to which performance goals were determined to have been met, the actual amount paid as a cash incentive award could range from 0% to 200% of the target amount relating to corporate performance and from 0% to 150% of the target amount relating to individual performance.

 The business criteria on which individual performance goals are based include goals related to success in developing and implementing particular tasks assigned to an individual executive.
 These goals, therefore, naturally vary depending upon the responsibilities of individual executives and may include, without limitation, goals related to success in developing and implementing particular management plans or systems, completing targeted asset divestitures, reorganizing departments, establishing business relationships, or resolving identified problems.
-For 2004, the individual performance goals for Mr. Suwyn included goals related to EBITDA levels, growth in sales and profitability for specified businesses and products, achievement of an investment-grade rating from at least one debt rating agency, disposition of LP's remaining lumber operations, relocation of LP's headquarters without major disruptions in top personnel, succession planning, safety measures, and certain other strategic goals.
+For 2005, the individual performance goals for Mr. Frost included goals related to EBITDA levels, execution of capital expenditure plans, strategic planning and execution, dispositions of specified assets, quality control, safety and environmental compliance measures, continued implementation of LP's headquarters relocation process, succession planning, relationships with specified constituencies, and other specified strategic goals.